hemanth/vaklm/README.md

-# VAKLM - Versatile AI Knowledge Language Model
+# VAKLM

-A Python client for interacting with OpenAI-compatible API endpoints with reasoning support.
+> A Python client for interacting with OpenAI-compatible API endpoints with reasoning support.

 ## Installation